 It is understood in the business world that Wyoming is a state that is considered very friendly toward incorporation.
 This is due in large part to their positive laws covering incorporating, low fees, and low or nonexistent taxation at the state level, which allow for some effective asset protection strategies.
 There are many reasons a company would want to form their Limited Liability Company (LLC) in Wyoming.

+What is the corporate veil?
 This is what keeps the assets and liabilities separate from the assets and liabilities of the owners of an LLC.
 This is designed to protect LLC owners from direct financial risk from their business.
 The state of Wyoming provides its LLCs with specific criteria covering any reason the corporate veil would every be pierced.
 This LLC protection does not apply to an LLC in Wyoming where fraud is present.
 Should this not be the case, and an LLC maintain corporate formalities, their corporate veil will not be pierced.

 Individuals and companies in Wyoming do not pay state income tax.
 Requiring individuals or companies to pay any form of state income tax is not even a consideration for the future.
 This is because Wyoming has had a multiple year state budget surplus.
 The fees to form an LLC in Wyoming are lower than other states.
 This is also the case with any ongoing fees required to be paid to a state.